SimpleDataLabsInc/prophecy-docs/docs/architecture/deployment/on-premise/configure-backup.md

 Prophecy provides a reliable backup mechanism for safeguarding all critical data utilized by the Prophecy app.
 Users can consistently back up essential data through their preferred object store, such as AWS S3, Azure Blob Storage, or local storage (which could be backed up by a NFS).
 This systematic backup process guarantees the accessibility of data for future restoration needs.
 Prophecy leverages the advanced capabilities of these object stores to seamlessly synchronize the backups, ensuring a robust and efficient data protection strategy.

-:warning: Certain object store level configurations are shared with [audit event logs configurations here](./configure-audit-logs.md) as they both use a shared object store to store/backup their data.
+:warning: Certain [object store level configurations](./configure-object-store.md) are shared with [audit event logs configurations here](./configure-audit-logs.md).
+Make sure to configure the [object store level configurations](./configure-object-store.md) before proceeding below.

 ## Usecase